The Future of Horror Hinges on the ‘Friday the 13th’ Lawsuit

 The “what’s next?” of it all is certainly the most interesting question.
 What’s important to know is that this clause was written with the expressed intention of getting copyrights back to the original owners, as of right, so their success is to be expected.
 Cunningham’s argument, if successful, would raise a lot of issues with WGA protection of writers.
 It could potentially be dangerous for screenwriters, and it’s possible the WGA would step in and could look to Congress.

 In 2019, Wes Craven’s estate quietly took back the rights to Nightmare on Elm Street.
-The Friday the 13th case being undecided will certainly be something studios are dancing around in a panic.
+The Friday the 13th case decision will certainly be something studios are dancing around in a panic.
 Clive Barker is being represented by Marc Toberoff, a lawyer most known for representing Jerry Siegel and Joe Schuster in the ongoing fight for ownership of Superman.
 Toberoff represented the estate of Jack Kirby in the battle for ownership of comic characters like the X-Men, Hulk, and Thor.
+He is also currently representing multiple estates in a termination claim as against Marvel Comics started in September 2021.

 That he is notable for his successful battles for high profile character ownership suggests Toberoff foresees success with Hellraiser, and presumably, other franchises.
 The slasher boom of the late 1970s and 1980s is blowing through the 35-year mark.
 NOES has already been clawed back, but what about the rest of the slasher villains sitting in the wings itching to be rebooted?
 They could all be reverting to their original owners.